 Who attends a hearing and what are their roles?

-Many different people attend the hearing, including:
+Many people attend the hearing, including:

-- The Panel: Three members of the Discipline Committee or Fitness to Practise Committee who will hear and decide the matter.
+- The panel: Three members of the Discipline Committee or Fitness to Practise Committee who will hear and decide the matter.

 - Independent Legal Counsel: The lawyer appointed to provide legal advice and guidance to the Discipline Committee or Fitness to Practise Committee.
-Independent Legal Counsel cannot provide legal advice to the College, members, or to witnesses in a proceeding.
+Independent Legal Counsel cannot provide legal advice to the College, to members or to witnesses in a proceeding.
 They are neutral and have no interest in the outcome of the hearing.

-- Tribunals’ Staff: Staff from the Tribunals’ Office who provide administrative and technological support to the panel and the parties involved in the hearing.
+- Tribunals Staff: Staff from the Tribunals Office who provide administrative and technological support to the panel and the parties involved in the hearing.

 Other Resources

-- Members might find the following resources useful when preparing for their hearing:
+Members might find the following resources useful when preparing for their hearing:

 - Rules of Procedure of the Discipline Committee and Fitness to Practise Committee